‘Big Bang Theory’ Actor Johnny Galecki Gets Intimate With Kaley Cuoco’s BF Cook

 A post shared by Johnny Galecki (@sanctionedjohnnygalecki) on

-Meanwhile, Kaley Cuoco and Johnny Galecki, along with the other three original stars Jim Parsons, Kunal Nayyar, and Simon Helberg, are close to finalizing new Big Bang Theory contracts, which would ensure their appearances on the series for 48 more episodes.
+Meanwhile, Kaley Cuoco and Johnny Galecki, along with the other three original stars Jim Parsons, Kunal Nayyar and Simon Helberg, are close to finalizing new Big Bang Theory contracts, which would ensure their appearances on the series for 48 more episodes.
 Their current contracts, which they signed in 2014, is due for renewal in May.
 CBS and Warner Bros.
 TV are expected to renew the series for two more seasons soon.

 The Big Bang Theory airs Thursdays on CBS.